Articles

 Shipping, Returns, & Gifting

-In this latest study of product pages, we found users are looking for shipping costs not only at the shopping cart or shipping methods selection step in the checkout, but that 64% of users are searching for shipping costs as early as the product page.
+In particular, testing showed that users are looking for shipping costs not only at the shopping cart or shipping methods selection step in the checkout, but as early as the product page.

 When users make purchases online, there can be a number of “hidden costs” that can quickly add up — for example, taxes, shipping costs, oversize item fees — and these costs can vary significantly from site to site.